 | Learn more | Get Aura Parental Controls | Get Bark |

-But if you want traditional parental controls, Bark offers an extensive monitoring suite.
-Bark’s software monitors text messages, emails, photos, and videos across 18 content categories and alerts parents to potentially dangerous conversations or images.
+But if you want traditional parental controls with full conversation monitoring and location tracking, Bark offers an extensive monitoring suite.
+Bark's software monitors text messages, emails, photos, and videos across 18 content categories and alerts parents to potentially dangerous conversations or images.
 Bark also offers location services and geo-fencing so you can rest easy that your child is where they should be.
-Even still, we found Aura to offer better long-term value, paired with real, actionable insights that help parents understand their kids, not just restrict them.
+Just go in knowing that in our testing, alerts were frequently delayed or didn't fire at all.